Did you know?

 Reproduction

-They typically spawn between April and June.
-During this period, males and females release their eggs and sperm into the water.
-After hatching, the young pilchards are carried by ocean currents and eventually settle in shallow coastal waters.
+They breed in batches in the open sea typically between April and June.
+During this spawning period, males and females release their eggs and sperm into the water.
+After hatching, the young ones are carried by ocean currents and eventually settle in shallow coastal waters.

 After a few weeks, the larvae metamorphose into juvenile fish, which begin schooling and feed on tiny planktonic organisms.